 Finlay Hetherington / trumpet

 Finlay trained at both Manchester University and the Royal Northern College of Music studying trumpet under John Miller and the late John McMurray.
 In 2005 Finlay completed a postgraduate degree in music education at Edinburgh University and has since worked as a musician and educator across the UK, Far East and USA.
-Over the last few years Finlay has composed and arranged numerous works for solo trumpet and brass ensemble, including improvisations for an award-winning feature film soundtrack, producing music for BBC education at the Edinburgh Fringe, arranging music for BBC One’s Rillington Place, performed on Channel 4’s Random Acts and he has been commissioned to write several bespoke fanfares, including celebrating the switching on of Edinburgh’s West End Christmas lights and a centenary birthday in Iowa, USA.
-Finlay remains dedicated to music education and coaching groups and was the first musical director for the Edinburgh Military Wives’ Choir, worked at St Mary’s Music School as a trumpet and brass chamber music tutor and a brass teacher in a number of Edinburgh City Schools.
-Finlay is also lecturer in music and trumpet tutor at Edinburgh College and a board member with the Edinburgh Youth Orchestra. www.finlayhetherington.com
+Over the last few years Finlay has composed and arranged numerous works for solo trumpet and brass ensemble, including improvisations for an award-winning feature film soundtrack, producing music for BBC education at the Edinburgh Fringe, arranging additional music for BBC One’s Rillington Place, performed on Channel 4’s Random Acts and has been commissioned to write a range of music, including a celebratory piece for the switching on of Edinburgh’s West End Christmas lights and a suite for a centenary birthday in Iowa, USA.
+Finlay remains dedicated to music education and in 2022 gained a Masters in Music Education in the Performing Arts at The Royal Conservatoire of Scotland and is now a Teaching Fellow of Higher Education.
+Over the past 16 years Finlay has enjoyed coaching and conducting, becoming the first musical director for the Edinburgh Military Wives’ Choir, taught at St Mary’s Music School as a trumpet and brass chamber music tutor in addition to lecturing in music at Edinburgh College and sits as a board member with the Edinburgh Youth Orchestra. www.finlayhetherington.com

 John Sampson / trumpet